mobizt/Firebase-ESP-Client/src/README.md

 bool set(FirebaseData *fbdo, fb_esp_mem_storage_type storageType, const char *path, const char *fileName, const char *ETag);
 ```

-To use LittleFS file system for flash memory instead of SPIFFS only for ESP8266 at this time), add the following macro in **FirebaseFS.h**
+To use LittleFS file system for flash memory instead of FLASH only for ESP8266 at this time), add the following macro in **FirebaseFS.h**

 ```cpp
 #define USE_LITTLEFS